uhuruhashimoto/sudoku-solver/DESIGN.md

 	* get

-utilities.c, providing functions that are needed in the puzzle creation and solving process
+* utilities.c, providing functions that are needed in the puzzle creation and solving process

--backtrack
+	* backtrack

--filldiagonals
+	* filldiagonals

--removerandom
+	* removerandom

 # Pseudocode
 *Note: we chose a brute-force approach to solving, using the backtracking method outlined in https://en.wikipedia.org/wiki/Sudoku_solving_algorithms